Characterizing Positively Invariant Sets: Inductive and Topological Methods: Characterizing Positive Invariance Through Exit Sets

-Positive invariance of a set $S$ (as given in Definition~\ref{def:posinv}) may be equivalently defined using the set of so-called \emph{escape points} (also due to~\cite{conley}):~\footnote{The set of escape points is fundamental to the Wa\.zewski principle.
+Positive invariance of a set $S$ (as given in Definition~\ref{def:posinv}) may be equivalently defined using the set of so-called \emph{escape points}~\citep[also due to][]{conley}:~\footnote{The set of escape points is fundamental to the Wa\.zewski principle.
 See~\cite{conley} where it is denoted as $W^\circ$ for a set $W$.}

 Notice the difference between the exit and escape sets: starting at an exit point, the flow \emph{immediately exits} the set $S$, whereas for an escape point the flow may first evolve within $S$ before leaving $S$ at some point in time in the future (i.e., it \emph{must} eventually leave $S$).
+Thus, $\exit_f(S) \subseteq \escape_f(S)$.
 The set of escape points of $S$ is empty precisely when $S$ is a positively invariant set.
-Furthermore, this criterion can be stated entirely in terms of exit sets.
+Furthermore, this criterion can be stated entirely in terms of exit sets. \begin{theorem} A set $S\subseteq \mathbb{R}^n$ is positively invariant if and only if both $\exit_f(S)$ and $\exit_{-f}(S^c)$ are empty. \end{theorem} \begin{proof} For necessity, it is easy to see that the set is not positively invariant whenever the exit sets are not both empty.
+Case (i): if $\exit_f(S)$ is non-empty, then for some point $x \in S$ there exists a $t>0$ such that $\varphi(t,x) \not\in S$.
+Case (ii): if $\exit_{-f}(S^c)$ is non-empty, then for some $y \not\in S$ there exists a $\tau>0$ such that $\varphi(-\tau, y) \in S$.
+Taking $z = \varphi(-\tau, y)$, it is clear that $z \in S$ and $\varphi(\tau, z) \not\in S$.